Aion-Tech Solutions Ltd leads gainers in 'B' group

-Deccan Health Care Ltd, Arman Financial Services Ltd, Pavna Industries Ltd and GPT Infraprojects Ltd are among the other gainers in the BSE's 'B' group today, 21 March 2025.
+Hindustan Organic Chemicals Ltd, AMD Industries Ltd, Pearl Polymers Ltd and Sharda Motor Industries Ltd are among the other gainers in the BSE's 'B' group today, 24 March 2025.

-Deccan Health Care Ltd, Arman Financial Services Ltd, Pavna Industries Ltd and GPT Infraprojects Ltd are among the other gainers in the BSE's 'B' group today, 21 March 2025.
+Hindustan Organic Chemicals Ltd, AMD Industries Ltd, Pearl Polymers Ltd and Sharda Motor Industries Ltd are among the other gainers in the BSE's 'B' group today, 24 March 2025.

-Aion-Tech Solutions Ltd surged 20.00% to Rs 57.72 at 11:56 IST.
+Aion-Tech Solutions Ltd spiked 19.99% to Rs 69.26 at 12:03 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 14866 shares were traded on the counter so far as against the average daily volumes of 15663 shares in the past one month.
+On the BSE, 49281 shares were traded on the counter so far as against the average daily volumes of 16775 shares in the past one month.

-Deccan Health Care Ltd soared 19.96% to Rs 19.53.
+Hindustan Organic Chemicals Ltd surged 19.99% to Rs 32.11.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 77205 shares were traded on the counter so far as against the average daily volumes of 78159 shares in the past one month.
+On the BSE, 78969 shares were traded on the counter so far as against the average daily volumes of 1.58 lakh shares in the past one month.

-Arman Financial Services Ltd spiked 13.74% to Rs 1422.
+AMD Industries Ltd soared 19.98% to Rs 55.54.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 9375 shares were traded on the counter so far as against the average daily volumes of 5392 shares in the past one month.
+On the BSE, 2326 shares were traded on the counter so far as against the average daily volumes of 3403 shares in the past one month.

-Pavna Industries Ltd spurt 12.45% to Rs 377.65.
+Pearl Polymers Ltd advanced 19.98% to Rs 30.39.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 4021 shares were traded on the counter so far as against the average daily volumes of 2350 shares in the past one month.
+On the BSE, 1 lakh shares were traded on the counter so far as against the average daily volumes of 6253 shares in the past one month.

-GPT Infraprojects Ltd jumped 12.25% to Rs 113.75.
+Sharda Motor Industries Ltd rose 17.30% to Rs 1757.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 69260 shares were traded on the counter so far as against the average daily volumes of 19326 shares in the past one month.
+On the BSE, 13568 shares were traded on the counter so far as against the average daily volumes of 2072 shares in the past one month.

 Powered by Capital Market - Live News